dlcs/protagonist/docs/what-is-dlcs-io.md

 We use JPEG2000.
 There are two JPEG2000 libraries we use for decoding: Kakadu, which is commercial, and OpenJPEG which isn't.
 On Wellcome we use the IIPImage Server compiled with Kakadu, and on other projects we use IIPImage compiled with OpenJPEG.
 Kakadu is very fast.
 OpenJPEG is catching up, but still has a way to go.

 Given a disk volume full of JPEG2000s, and an IIPImage server with that volume mounted, you can make requests like those above and it will open the right file and generate the derivative requested.
-It needs a filesystem, rather than (say) AWS S3, because it needs to make random access reads of the JPEG2000.
+It needs a file system, rather than (say) AWS S3, because it needs to make random access reads of the JPEG2000.

 ## So why the DLCS?